uv-cpp/s3client/doc/_MAIN.md

 ## Library

-* `libs3client`: high level functions to sign and send requests and perform parallel uploads/downloads.
+* `libs3client`: high-level functions to sign and send requests and perform parallel uploads/downloads.

 S3 API accessible through the `libs3client` library, see `s3-api.h` and